triangledirt/books/RAPE!.md

 "How do you know anything about her pussy?"

 "From my facial reconstructive analysis.
-You can tell everything you need to know about a bitch's pussy---"
+You can tell everything you need to know about a bitch's pussy—"

 "From her face.
 Right.
 You know that's a load of bullshit, right?"